-The Federal Reserve’s interest rate decisions influence the rates you pay for home equity loans, HELOCs and adjustable-rate mortgages.
-While the central bank did not change its rates this week, if you have a loan with a variable rate, you should understand the stakes.
+The Federal Reserve’s interest rate decisions influence the rates you pay for home equity loans, home equity lines of credit (HELOCs) and adjustable-rate mortgages (ARMs).
+If you have a loan with a variable rate, you should understand the stakes.

-Fed influence home equity loans, HELOCs and ARMs
+Fed influence on home equity loans, HELOCs and ARMs

 The Fed is responsible for setting the federal funds rate, the interest rate banks charge each other for overnight loans to meet reserve requirements.